News-Register (McMinnville): Coverage

 Noteworthy stories covered by the News-Register in recent years include allegations of sexual abuse of a 14-year-old male student by a teacher's aide, the wife of the local district attorney.
 When the case became a matter of national interest, the News-Register went to court to obtain access to public records involving the incident.
 The teacher's aide later pleaded guilty.

-The News-Register has also focused on Oregon Route 18 connecting McMinnville to the Oregon Coast, which had become known for deadly crashes.
-Despite an assertion by the governor that there was "no money for road-improvement projects," the coverage pressured county and state officials to improve the highway, including rumble strips, brighter stripes and increased police patrols.
+The News-Register has also focused on Oregon Route 18, the highway connecting McMinnville to the Oregon Coast, which had become notorious for a high number of fatal accidents.
+Despite an assertion by the governor that there was "no money for road-improvement projects," the coverage pressured county and state officials to improve the unsafe highway, including rumble strips, brighter stripes and increased police patrols.

-In 2000 the paper also spotlighted the plight of Brandy Stroeder, a McMinnville student suffering from cystic fibrosis, who had been denied a heart-and-lung transplant by the Oregon Health Plan.
+In 2000, the paper also reported on the plight of Brandy Stroeder, a McMinnville student suffering from cystic fibrosis, who had been denied a heart-and-lung transplant by the Oregon Health Plan.
 The case drew national headlines and a campaign by Oregon businessman Mark Hemstreet which raised more than $250,000 for the operation.

 Frequency

 The News-Register was published six days a week from 1953 to 1958 before returning to a twice-weekly schedule.
 In 1976 the paper changed to a tri-weekly publication schedule.
 Except for a few years in the early 1990s, the paper maintained this frequency for 33 years.
-In 2009 the paper became a semi-weekly, with deliveries Wednesday afternoon and Saturday morning.
+In 2009 the paper became a semi-weekly, with deliveries Wednesday afternoon and Saturday morning, later changing to publication delivered via mail on Tuesdays and Fridays.
+In November 2023, it was announced that sometime in early 2024 the paper will eliminate one of its two weekly print editions, reduce page size by 25% and expand its e-editions to three times a week.

 Distinctions

-The News-Register has won several state and national awards, from the Oregon Newspaper Publishers Association (ONPA) for investigative reporting and National Newspaper Association for community coverage.
-In 2000, the ONPA named the News-Register Oregon's best community paper in its category, and from 1998–2005 was seven times awarded the "Sweepstakes Award" recognizing the state's most-honored non-daily newspaper.
+The News-Register has won many state and national awards, from the Oregon Newspaper Publishers Association (ONPA) for investigative reporting and National Newspaper Association for community coverage.
+In 2000, the ONPA named the News-Register Oregon's best community paper in its category, and from 1998 to 2005 was seven times awarded the "Sweepstakes Award" recognizing the state's most-honored non-daily newspaper.

 Lars, Jack, Philip and Jeb Bladine have all served as presidents of the Oregon Newspaper Publishers Association.